Nielsb2000/Data-Challenge-2-MET-police-prediction-XGBoost-year-3/README.md

+This project was made in my 4th year and contains work on MET prediction using XGBoost.
+Data is not on the github but below is a description of how to acquire it and run it yourself.

 # JBG040-Group9
 This repository contains the code for the TU/e course JBG050 Data Challenge 2.
 Please read this document carefully as it has been filled out with important information on how to run the code.